FAQs

 The machine will work at any altitude but you may find that above around 3,000 metres the coffee it produces becomes a little sour.
 We have successfully brewed delicious espresso using a 9Barista at 3,000 metres (10,000ft), and some of our customers have used their machine at 4,400 metres (14,400ft), as you can see in this Instagram post

-The reason for this change above 3,000 metres is that the boiling point of water drops by around 3.5°C for every 1,000 meters above sea level.
+The reason for is that the boiling point of water drops by around 3.5°C for every 1,000 meters above sea level.
 This means that as you climb, the water in the upper chamber is boiling at a lower temperature, creating an increased cooling effect on the water from the lower boiler before it reaches the coffee.
-For this reason we recommend that the machine works best in locations where the boiling point of water is no lower than 90°C.
+For this reason we recommend that the machine works best in locations where the boiling point of water is no lower than 95°C, which occurs at an altitude of 1,500m or 5000 ft.

 If you are finding that your shots are coming out a little sour, then quite often grinding your coffee finer and aiming for a longer extraction of 30-35s can fix the issue.
 By giving the water more contact time with the coffee you can offset the effects of the reduced brew temperature.